Yukinari Sugawara

-Yukinari Sugawara (菅原 由勢, Sugawara Yukinari) is a Japanese professional footballer who plays as a right-back for club Werder Bremen, on loan from club Southampton, and the Japan national team.
+Yukinari Sugawara (菅原 由勢, Sugawara Yukinari) is a Japanese professional footballer who plays as a right-back or right wing-back for club Cagliari, on loan from club Southampton and the Japan national team.

+Sugawara began his senior career at Nagoya Grampus.
+In 2019, he joined AZ on loan before joining the club permanently in 2020.
+Sugawara moved to English club Southampton in 2024.
+He spent the 2025–26 season on loan at Werder Bremen.
+Sugawara has represented his country at youth and full international level.

 Club career

 Nagoya Grampus

 On 23 February 2018, it was announced that Nagoya Grampus had registered Sugawara as a player.
 Sugawara made his debut the following day, the opening day of the 2018 season, in a match against Gamba Osaka.
 At 17 years, 7 months, and 27 days, Sugawara's starting appearance in the J1 League opening match was the second youngest record in history (the youngest being Junichi Inamoto at 17 years and 6 months).
 On 6 April 2018, Sugawara signed his first professional contract with Nagoya Grampus, the youngest in the club's history to sign a professional deal, at 17 years and 10 months.

 Loan to AZ

 Sugawara joined Eredivisie club AZ on 21 June 2019 on a season-long loan.
 He made his first-team debut on 25 July, as a 59th-minute substitute during AZ's 0–0 home draw against BK Häcken in the second qualifying round of the Europa League.
 At AZ he was mainly utilised as a right back, where he competed with the older Jonas Svensson, and was set to become his future successor.
 On 4 August 2019, Sugawara started in the home match against Fortuna Sittard and scored the final goal in the 84th minute, to make it 4–0 after preliminary work by Calvin Stengs.
 Both in the league and group stage of the 2019–20 UEFA Europa League, Sugawara was a regular rotational player during the season, while also making some appearances for the reserve team of Jong AZ in the second-tier Eerste Divisie.
 During this season he played 16 league games in which he scored two goals.